synergy-design-system/synergy-design-system/packages/components/LIMITATIONS.md

 </syn-dialog>

 <script type="module">
-  // This listener is only available on syn-dialog! document
+  // This listener is will only work on syn-dialog! document
     .querySelector("syn-dialog")
     .addEventListener("syn-request-close", e => {